Sartyo/note-manager/README.md

-This project is a simple full stack application that allows the creation and management of notes and tags for said notes.
-This means creating, editing, archiving, deleting and viewing notes and tags.
+This project is a simple full stack application that allows the creation and management of notes.
+This means creating, editing, archiving, deleting and viewing notes.

 This application possesses an authentication system so a user can create and manage notes for itself without worrying for other users changing the notes that they have created.